Edited by the Honorable Edward T. Wahl

 Now in its third edition, the Minnesota Courtroom Evidence Deskbook goes beyond the evidence rules to provide thorough explanation and examination of the evidentiary concepts that guide court cases.
 Written by many of Minnesota’s most distinguished civil, criminal, and appellate practitioners as well as both federal and Minnesota state court judges, this essential Deskbook includes comprehensive case law analysis, alongside practice-based the insights and practice tips from the authors.
 Offering all the advantages of a traditional evidence manual – the full text of the Minnesota Rules of Evidence and committee comments is paired with the authors’ expert analyses – this book takes you further by offering chapter-length examinations of important evidentiary topics involving several rules simultaneously or carrying unique significance in Minnesota, including social media evidence, circumstantial evidence, and the associated standards of review, and the different inquiries used to admit expert testimony in federal and Minnesota state courts.
 An exhaustive treatment of evidence in both criminal and civil matters, the Minnesota Courtroom Evidence Deskbook belongs on the desk of every Minnesota attorney seeking to have evidence admitted at trial and/or reviewed at the appellate level.

-The new third edition of the Minnesota Courtroom Evidence Deskbook includes revisions to all 17 chapters and extensive case law updates throughout!
-Chapter updates include new case law and discussion on limiting instructions in jury trials, judicial notice on appeal, DNA evidence, evidence of bias, attorney-client privilege, jury testimony to impeach a verdict, impeachment with prior convictions, witness examination rules, cell-site location information, products liability, hearsay, excited utterances, social media developments, expert testimony, the amended Federal Rule of Evidence 807, and much more!
-As always, the Deskbook also includes the practice-related content only our expert authors can provide, and detailed analysis of dozens of new cases, from the U.S. Supreme Court down to the Minnesota state courts!
+The 2023 update to the Minnesota Courtroom Evidence Deskbook brings your Deskbook fully up to date with updates to all 17 chapters!
+Highlights of the update include new case law and discussion on unavailability of testifying witnesses during the COVID-19 pandemic, Spreigl evidence, relationship evidence under Minnesota Statutes section 634.20, corroboration of confessions, subsequent remedial measures, admissibility of settlement offers, impeachment, the Confrontation Clause, social media evidence, proposed revisions to Federal Rule of Evidence 702, and more!
+As always, the Deskbook also includes the practice-related content only our expert authors can provide, and detailed analysis of dozens of new cases, from the U.S. Supreme Court down to the Minnesota state courts.
 The Minnesota Courtroom Evidence Deskbook is a must-own resource for all attorneys.

 BUNDLE AND SAVE!